... Skip to content

 After nearly two decades of unsuccessful attempts to conceive, including 15 failed rounds of in vitro fertilisation (IVF), a U.S.-based couple has finally achieved pregnancy, marking the first documented success of an innovative artificial intelligence system developed at Columbia University.
 The new procedure, known as the STAR method, uses AI to detect rare, viable sperm in men diagnosed with a severe form of infertility known as azoospermia.

-Also read on How AI Voice Assistants Are Improving Home Aged Care and Hospital Coordination
+Also read: How AI Voice Assistants Are Improving Home Aged Care and Hospital Coordination

 AI Breakthrough in Fertility Care